Updated March 2026

 - Depression

-To find out if your symptoms are caused by a testosterone deficiency, it’s important to undergo a blood test in order to establish your hormone profile.
+To determine whether your symptoms are related to testosterone levels, a blood test is required to assess your hormonal profile.
 Your consultant will then be able to analyse the results and provide you with a treatment plan.

 How Can A Woman Increase Testosterone Levels?

-The best treatment plan for testosterone deficiency combines methods of hormone balancing, including testosterone replacement therapy and positive lifestyle changes.
+The best treatment plan for low testosterone in women usually combines hormone therapy with lifestyle changes.

 Testosterone Replacement Therapy (TRT)

-This therapy replaces depleted levels of testosterone for women using bioidentical testosterone, which is identical to testosterone produced in your body.
+Testosterone replacement therapy involves restoring depleted hormone levels using bioidentical testosterone, which is structurally identical to the hormone produced in your body.

-During TRT, your hormones will be closely monitored, and your consultant will ensure any reactions to the treatment – negative or positive – are noted and your treatment tailored accordingly, if necessary.
+During TRT, your hormones will be closely monitored, and your consultant will ensure any reactions to the treatment are noted and your treatment tailored to you.

 Every patient is unique, and there are no ‘standard’ measurements for the changes that can be made in one’s lifestyle in order to promote testosterone production.
 However, any positive changes that you can make towards achieving a healthier lifestyle can, in turn, contribute to better hormone health.
 Here are some areas which we recommend improving upon: